Every A Nightmare on Elm Street Movie, Ranked

 nightmare 2 inset (Custom).jpg

-Freddy’s Revenge is undoubtedly the most difficult film in this series to evaluate in 2018, precisely because it’s seen so much attention and reevaluation in recent years, thanks to its famously gay subtext—although truly, the film is so overtly homoerotic that “subtext” is giving it far too much credit for subtlety.
+Freddy’s Revenge is undoubtedly the most difficult film in this series to evaluate these days, precisely because it’s seen so much attention and reevaluation in recent years, thanks to its famously gay subtext—although truly, the film is so overtly homoerotic that “subtext” is giving it far too much credit for subtlety.
 Attempting to strip away the ironic camp appeal to get at the film underneath, Freddy’s Revenge stands out as the odd duck, black sheep of the franchise.
 Our “final boy,” Jesse, is a seemingly closeted high school student who is menaced by Freddy in a way that is considerably different from any other entry in the series, with Freddy attempting throughout to possess Jesse’s body and drive him to kill—a considerably more passive outlet than Freddy’s typical modus operandi.
 Likewise, this isn’t quite the quip-happy Krueger that is present from Dream Warriors onward, instead finding himself in a middle ground between scary and silly.

 That isn’t to say that Freddy’s Revenge doesn’t have its over-the-top moments, though—they just tend to come from its oddball supporting characters, like the (also gay) gym coach, or Jesse’s hilariously overbearing father, played by a scenery chomping Clu Gulager.
 There’s few moments in the entire series more hilariously strange than Freddy somehow causing the family parakeet to go berserk and explode, only for Jesse’s father to instantly blame his own son’s supposed drug addiction for a spontaneous avian explosion.
 Ultimately, Freddy’s Revenge mostly lives on in the pop cultural canon today because of the enduring examination of its sexual subtext, but it also stands out just enough as a dedicated Nightmare entry to put it solidly in the middle of the pile.
 It certainly isn’t the disaster that some fans make it out to be.